Indus Valley Civilization:

 Example: Lauria Nandangarh pillar at Champaran, Sarnath pillar

 In the Buddhist tradition, after the death of Buddha originally the nine stupas were built.
-Eight of them had relics of Buddha at their Medhi and ninth had pot in which the relics were originally deposited.
-Structure of stupa is as shown in the figure:
+Eight of them had relics of Buddha at their Medhi and the ninth had a pot in which the relics were originally deposited.
+The structure of the stupa is as shown in the figure:

 Example: Sanchi stupa in Madhya Pradesh, Piprahwa stupa in UP is the oldest.